not-koushik/detect-vuls/README.md

 Answer Guide: An Answers.html page describes each vulnerability, providing mitigation techniques and example code.

 ## Technologies used
-HTML/CSS: For the front-end layout and styling.
+**HTML/CSS**: For the front-end layout and styling.

-PHP: For server-side processing, session handling, and vulnerability demonstration.
+**PHP**: For server-side processing, session handling, and vulnerability demonstration.

-phpMyAdmin's MySQL: Database management to store user points.
+**phpMyAdmin's MySQL**: Database management to store user points.

 ## Setup Instructions